ranjsi01/heartbeat-monitor/README.md

 # heartbeat-monitor
-An free application to monitor heart beats per minute
+A free application to monitor heart beats per minute